-- If your changes are Conflicted, you cannot proceed with the deployment as the changes may cause issues like overriding names, exceeding feature limit, missing parent items.
+- If your changes are Conflicted, you cannot proceed with the deployment as the changes may cause issues like overriding names, missing parent items, or exceeding feature limit.

 When there are conflicting changes, those changes will not be pushed to the deployment until they are rectified.

 Example 1: If you have a module named vehicle in your production account and you create a field in that module inside the Sandbox account.
 But due to some reasons, the vehicle module has been deleted.
 Now, if you deploy the changes to the production setup, a conflict occurs due to the missing parent item - in this case, module vehicle.